dotnet/docs/docs/core/tools/global-tools-how-to-use.md

 ---
-title: "Tutorial: Install and use a .NET Core global tool"
+title: "Tutorial: Install and use a .NET global tool"
 description: Learn how to install and use a .NET tool as a global tool. ms.topic: tutorial ms.date: 02/12/2020
 ---

-# Tutorial: Install and use a .NET Core global tool using the .NET Core CLI
+# Tutorial: Install and use a .NET global tool using the .NET CLI

 **This article applies to:** ✔️ .NET Core 2.1 SDK and later versions